xwh129/IMMSegTrack/README.md

 # IMMSegTrack
 A well-designed tracker aiming to perform better in datasets with features like irregular motions and complex postures for multiple object tracking (MOT) in computer vision.
 Further experiments are needed to examine the effectiveness of our proposed method.
+All codes and related paper are developed by Wenhao Xu in Guangzhou university, CN.
 ## Introduction
 The proposed solution treat ByteTrack as baseline, with the model from YOLOv8 used for segmentation.
 The innovations in this solution are as follows:
 - Segmentation contours matching for object tracking: This approach improves the accuracy of matching before updating the motion models compared to the traditional IoU matching method.